 - No annual or exchange fees.

-- High ATM withdrawal fees
+- High cash advance fees

 Conclusion: The Gemini credit card is good for United States residents who dine out regularly, want to earn rewards in real-time and earn cashback for everyday spending.
+A huge plus is the ability to change your choice of crypto for receiving your rewards.

 Upgrade’s offering is a bitcoin credit card that allows you to earn bitcoin rewards when making purchases.